HMG Outpatient Diagnostic Centers offer advanced MRI imaging with the new Philips Ingenia 1.5T MR system.

 Why is HMG Outpatient Diagnostic Center the right choice for an MRI?

-At HMG Outpatient Diagnostic Center, we have recently added the Philips Ingenia 1.5T MR system to ensure our doctors and staff have access to the best imaging equipment available and to help deliver the best experience possible to our patients.
+We have recently added the Philips Ingenia 1.5T MR system to ensure our doctors and staff have access to the best imaging equipment available and to help deliver the best experience possible to our patients.

 The Philips Ingenia 1.5T delivers superb image quality, fast exams, and a more open experience that you can feel good about.
 In fact, most scans can be performed with your head entirely out of the opening.
 You’ll probably be very comfortable as you lie on the padded table.